babylonhealth/DrawerKit/README.md

 ## What's new in version 0.2.0?

-Please note that v. `0.2.0` is not backward-compatible with v.
+Please note that v. `0.2.0` is not backwards-compatible with v.
 0.1.1.

 - The presenting view controller is no longer required to conform to `DrawerPresenting`.
 In fact, `DrawerPresenting` no longer exists.
 Instead, a new protocol was created to take its place,